Image-X-Institute/MRI-Linac_SuperResolution/README.md

 Contained here is the code and documentation required to integrate super-resolution into Gadgetron.

+## Publication Information
+**Super-resolution neural networks improve the spatiotemporal resolution of adaptive MRI-guided radiation therapy** by Grover et al. [https://www.nature.com/articles/s43856-024-00489-9].
+If you find our work useful in your research, please cite both our paper (above) and the Zenodo archive of this repository [https://zenodo.org/records/10828197].

 ## Build
 ### Prerequisites:
 #### Gadgetron, Docker, CUDA.